 3. They put you down or make fun of you in front of others

-A definite no-no. Usually people do this because they feel bad about themselves and want to use somebody else as a distraction.
-Draw a line over any friendships like this immediately.
+A definite no-no. Usually, people do this because they feel bad about themselves and want to use somebody else as a distraction.
+Draw a line through any friendships like this immediately.